Dayyan28/sb1-yq3rmf/README.md

 # Yoyo Store

-A modern e-commerce store built with Next.js, TypeScript, and Tailwind CSS.
+A modern e-commerce store built with Next.js, JavaScript, and Tailwind CSS.

 ## Features